 ProviderOne is a state program that contracts with several insurance companies.
 These companies are:

 If you have ProviderOne, the only ProviderOne insurances we accept are Molina and United Healthcare Community Plan.

 If you have any of the other ProviderOne programs you can choose to self-pay.

 Custom foot orthotics are a very cost-effective treatment for many foot and lower extremity conditions, and are often covered by insurance plans.
 Every plan is different – some plans exclude payment for durable medical equipment items such as foot orthotics.
 If you are a candidate for orthotic therapy you will want to find out if your plan pays for orthotics, pays partially, or does not pay at all.

-We have prepared step-by-step questions for you to ask your insurance company to determine how your insurance company covers orthotic devices.
+We have prepared step-by-step questions to ask your insurance to determine how they cover orthotics.